ubc-library-rc/dri-needs-assessment/index.md

 ## Key Findings & Recommendations

-**Finding 1**: A significant portion of respondents reported wanting training and support but didn't know they were available;
+**Finding 1**: Respondents reported wanting training and support but not knowing they were available;

 **Recommendation 1**: Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily find and access services;